hermangroup/docs/wallets/paper.rst

 .. figure:: img/paper-import.png
    :width: 400px

-   Dash Core Wallet importing a private key
+   Historia Core Wallet importing a private key

 This process requires rescanning the entire downloaded blockchain for transactions involving this address, and will therefore take some time.